siracsimsek01/Finance-Tracker/README.md

 1. Run the `main.py` script to start the application:
     ```
-    python3 -m main.py
+    python3 main.py
     ```
 2. Log in with your username.
 3. You will be greeted with a dashboard where you can view and filter your transactions.
-4. You can access all transactions from the data folder
+4. You can access all transactions from the data folder.

 ## Contributing